axians/microServiceBus.docs/nav/_gettingstarted/getting-started.md

 ---
 layout: gettingstarted
-title:  "Getting started"
+title:  "Getting started - Quick start"
-description: A Flow defines the interaction between Micro Services, - A workflow that controls how messages gets sent from one service to another.
+description: This simple exercise will quickly get you up and started with microServiceBus.com.
+It will, of course, not cover all the details, but will get you up to speed with the more common tasks of device provisioning, development and management.
 categories: gettingstarted
-order: 30
+order: 1
 ---